Baby May 15, 2026

 13. Advice for the Parents Jar

-This requires almost no setup.
-Place a beautiful glass jar on a table with slips of paper.
-Ask guests to write down their single best piece of parenting advice.
-It gives older, experienced mothers a chance to share their wisdom without interrupting the flow of the party.
+Place a glass jar on a table with blank paper slips for guests to write down their single best piece of parenting wisdom.
+This allows experienced parents to share their support in a quiet, meaningful way.

 14. Guess the Number of Candies

-Fill a large, aesthetic glass jar (like a vintage apothecary jar) with a small candy that matches your theme colors, such as white yogurt-covered raisins or pastel Jordan almonds.
-Guests write down their numerical guess, and the winner takes the jar home.
+Fill a clear apothecary jar with a single kind of candy that matches your party colors.
+Guests write down their numerical guesses, and the closest guess wins the entire jar to take home.

 15. The Pacifier Hunt